thousandbrainsproject/tbp.monty/docs/future-work/oss-communication-improvements/auto-display-contributors-in-readme.md

 Build an automated system that displays contributors' GitHub avatars on the root README.md file, providing visibility and recognition for community contributors.

+Here is an example of how this might look/a possible technology.
+[All Contributors](https://github.com/all-contributors/all-contributors.github.io?tab=readme-ov-file#contributors-)

 ## Requirements

 - Automatically display GitHub avatars of contributors